Analytics is the Answer to Compliant Coverage Identification

-Capturing complete patient information during the registration process is not fool-proof, and in fact, is fraught with pitfalls.
+Capturing complete patient information during the registration process is not foolproof, and in fact, it is fraught with pitfalls.
 Many providers’ processes do not capture all available data, or patients may inadvertently or willfully withhold information.

 Additionally, human errors made in the collection of basic demographics (name, address, Social Security number, insurance, employment) can also mask a patient’s eligibility for insurance coverage or financial assistance.
 And even when this information is captured and accurate, there is no guarantee that all insurance sources have been identified.